 An Evening with Iris Dement – Sunday, December 10

 Over her 25-year career Iris Dement has cemented her position as an essential American singer-songwriter.
 Beginning with her legendary 1992 debut Infamous Angel, followed by the stunning My Life, Dement developed a powerful country-folk sound.
 Her newest release, 2015’s The Trackless Woods sets Russian poet Anna Akhmatova’s work to music for the first time ever.
 While raising her adopted Russian daughter with her husband in Iowa City, she developed an urge to link the Russian and American worlds.
 Akhmatova’s poetry became that link.
 Through the 20th century poet’s personal struggles in war-torn Russia, Akhmatova was able to find beauty in pain and darkness.
 This became the foundation of veteran Dement’s newest work.
 Iris Dement’s beautiful and evocative country-tinged performance is coming to The Cedar on December 10.
-Watch the video for her protest song “We Won’t Keep Quiet” below and get tickets for the show here.
+Watch the video for her protest song “We Won’t Keep Quiet” below.

 Dosh & Friends 10th Annual Cedar Show – Friday, December 15

 For its 10th year, Dosh & Friends will be returning to The Cedar for an anniversary blowout.
 Beginning his solo career in 2002 with a self-titled debut, Dosh has grown to become a staple of the Minneapolis music scene.
 As a frequent collaborator with musicians such as Andrew Broder and Andrew Bird, Martin Dosh has developed a unique brand of electronic looping and sound collage.
 His artful electronic music is warm and experimental, simultaneously pointing to his roots as a percussionist and his desire to challenge himself as a songwriter.
 The 10th Annual Dosh & Friends show returns December 15 and will feature: Mike Sopko, Al Church and DeVon Gray playing with Dosh; Billy Martin (of Medeski Martin and Wood) featuring special guest Dave King; Jeremy Ylvisaker with Mike Lewis and JT Bates; plus the mighty Guitarkestra of Minneapolis.
-See his collaboration with Ghostband below and get tickets for the 10th Anniversary Show here.
+See his collaboration with Ghostband below.

 Lizz Winstead in 2017: The Greatest Sh*t Show on Earth – Saturday, December 30 & Sunday, December 31

 Co-creator and former head writer of The Daily Show and co-founder of Air America Radio, Lizz Winstead is one of the top political satirists in America.
 In addition to leading Lady Parts Justice, a reproductive rights organization, the stand-up comedian is currently working on a follow up to her acclaimed 2012 book, Lizz Free or Die.
 Her unique brand of political wit makes for a can’t-miss stand-up performance.
 The Twin Cities native will give her review of a tumultuous 2017 alongside her favorite guitarist, Sam Breckenridge at The Cedar on December 30 and 31.
-Watch her discuss the intersection of comedy and activism below and buy tickets for the shows here.
+Watch her discuss the intersection of comedy and activism below.